Swtkk/Simple-Projects/README.md

-# There will be all simple projects that i've made
+# Here will be all the simple projects i made